- Solicitors For Business

 Contractual Disputes for Employees

 If you are an employee involved in a contractual dispute, speak to our friendly and practical employment law solicitors today.
-We are happy to provide initial legal advice, ensuring you have all the facts about your contractual dispute and will guide you through the ensuing legal or internal processes.
+Our experienced team will ensure you have the information and guidance you need to steer you through any internal procedures and any ensuing legal process.

 Click on the links below to navigate to a specific section or scroll down:

 A contract of employment is an agreement between an employer and employee that lays out the rights of the employee, dictating what they are entitled to and what they are not allowed to do and what could see their contracted terminated.